Apollo Hospitals Educational & Research Foundation

 Clinical Trials and Research

-AHERF is India’s single largest site solutions organization having experience of coordinating conduct of over 650 clinical trials across several therapeutic areas over the last decade.
-AHERF comprises of almost 80 Clinical Research Coordinators, almost 200 Principal Investigators on its panel across 11 sites.
+AHERF is India's single largest site solutions organization having experience of coordinating conduct of over 650 clinical trials across several therapeutic areas over the last decade.
+AHERF comprises of over 80 Clinical Research Coordinators, over 200 Principal Investigators on its panel across 11 sites.
 AHERF conducts trials in phase 2, 3 and 4 wherein over 80% of clinical trials coordinated are international multi-centric trials.

 AHERF has established a benchmark in terms of ethics compliance and standards across its sites.
 For multi-centric trials, AHERF has established a central ethics committee which is registered with the Office of Human Resource Protection (OHRP), US Department of Health whilst its institutional ethics committees at Chennai and Hyderabad are also OHRP registered.
 AHERF also has built an in-house capability in ethics and quality assurance for clinical trials across multiple sites.